-Distinguished alumni include:
+Distinguished alumni of Univ include:

 Accommodation and meals

 The college is usually able to offer accommodation to all first-year graduates.
-Accommodation is located on the main college site in Merton Street and Magpie Lane.
+Most graduate accommodation is located on the main college site in Merton Street and Magpie Lane.
 Accommodation for couples is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens and good computing facilities.
 Some of the college's second-year single graduates also live on this site.
 The accommodation in North Oxford is close to the excellent shops, cafés and restaurants of Summertown.

 Six rooms are available at the Boathouse, all en-suite, with a shared kitchen/common room.
 Some accommodation may be offered close to the hospitals and medical sciences departments in Headington.